 - Access limitations.

 Can you Combine Multiple In Situ Thermal Remediation Technologies?

-Often, one ISTR technology stands out as a superior fit.
-However, on many sites, choosing between technologies can be a close call, and in some cases, site conditions or project goals dictate that one ISTR technology alone won’t get the job done.
-By not limiting an ISTR solution to a singular technology, it is possible to exploit the technical advantages of multiple different ISTR technologies to generate creative combined ISTR system designs.
+Oftentimes one ISTR technology stands out as the best fit.
+However, on many sites, choosing between technologies can be a close call, and in some cases, site conditions or project goals require multiple ISTR technologies to get the job done.
+Keeping the selected ISTR heating approach open allows the thermal design team to mix and match multiple ISTR technologies.
 These designs offer effective solutions for more complex sites.

 In today’s marketplace, the three main ISTR technologies are Thermal Conduction Heating (TCH), Electrical Resistance Heating (ERH) and Steam Enhanced Extraction (SEE).
-Combined thermal remedies come in a variety of combinations of these technologies, including:
+Combined thermal remedies may include:

 - TCH – SEE

 Both TCH and ERH can be combined with SEE to effectively treat sites that exhibit a low porosity, low hydraulic conductivity interval (TCH or ERH) and a highly transmissive aquifer featuring groundwater flow rates from 1 ft/day to tens of ft/day.
 On sites where portions of the treatment zone are best accessed by angled or horizontal installations, TCH heaters, ERH electrodes, and vapor and liquid extraction wells can be installed at an angle or horizontally.